skyspec28/smart_commit/README.md

 # Smart Commit 🤖

-AI-powered commit message generator using Google's Gemini AI.
-Generate meaningful, conventional commit messages with emojis based on your staged changes.
+Got tired of thinking about commit messages and following pattern , so setup scripts for it and use gemni api

 ## Features ✨

 - 🎯 Conventional commit format with emojis
 - 🎨 Automatic emoji selection based on commit type
 - 👀 Preview changes before committing
-- 📦 **Standalone binary - No Python installation required!**
+- 📦 **Standalone binary - No language installation required!**
 - 🔧 One-time setup with Gemini API key

 ## Quick Start 🚀